-PHYS 3811 Electricity and Magnetism I 2018 Syllabus Instructor: Jasper S Halekas Contact Info: 414 Van Allen Hall, 319-335-1929, jasper-halekas@uiowa.edu Office Hours: Mon 10:30-11:30am, Wed 2:00-3:00pm, Thurs 3:00-4:00pm, Or by Appointment Department: Physics and Astronomy, 203 Van Allen Hall, DEO Fred Skiff Description: This is the first semester of a two-semester sequence covering electrodynamics.
-This semester will cover electrostatics, magnetostatics, and electric and magnetic fields in matter - approximately corresponding to Ch.
-1-6 in the book.
+PHYS 3812 Electricity and Magnetism II 2019 Syllabus

+Instructor: Jasper S Halekas

+Contact Info: 414 Van Allen Hall, 319-335-1929, jasper-halekas@uiowa.edu Office Hours: Mon 10:30-11:30am, Wed 2:00-3:00pm, Thurs 3:00-4:00pm,

+Or by Appointment

+Department: Physics and Astronomy, 203 Van Allen Hall, DEO Fred Skiff electricity and magnetism.
+This semester will cover electrodynamics, electromagnetic waves, radiation, and relativity - approximately corresponding to Ch.
+7-12 in the book.
 We will focus on building a strong conceptual understanding of electrodynamics and developing skills and experience in problem solving.
 This course utilizes vector calculus extensively.
-Reading and homework assignments will be given in class and on the course web page.
+Reading and homework assignments will be given on the course web page.
 The three weekly lectures are given by Prof. Halekas.